ArcBlock/forge-docs/src/reference/txs/atomic-swap/what_is_atomic_swap/index.md

 SwapState itself does not belong to any account, it only operates according to the rules of atomic swap. when [SetUpSwap](../set_up) After being chained, the corresponding information will be recorded on SwapState, such as Sender address, Receiver address, Locktime, Hashlock, Token and Asset addresses.
 Tokens and Assets are transferred from Sender, which ensures that the sender can no longer change these Tokens and Assets.

+### Unlock: RetrieveSwap

 **The second step is to unlock**, The corresponding Transaction is [RetrieveSwap](../retrieve).
 In this Transaction, we need to fill in the address of the SwapState we want to retrieve and the corresponding Hashkey.

 When the chain node executes this transaction, it will verify that the address of the Receiver in SwapState and the address of the sender of this Transaction are consistent, whether the Hashkey matches Hashlock, and whether there are still Tokens or Assets in SwapState.

 When the conditions are met and the transaction is passed, the Hashkey is written to SwapState for everyone to review.
 The tokens and assets in SwapState will be transferred to the corresponding accounts.

+### Revocation: RevokeSwap

 If you want to terminate the transaction midway, you need to withdraw the locked token or assets. we use [RevokeSwap](../revoke) To achieve this step.

 In this Transaction, we only need to fill in the address of SwapState.

 Forge validates SetUpSwap and [RevokeSwap](../revoke) Whether the sender is the same person.
 It will also verify whether the current block height has exceeded the Locktime recorded in SwapState, and whether there are still tokens and assets in SwapState.

 If the Transaction is successfully executed, the token and assets in SwapState will be transferred to the Transaction sender to achieve the effect of withdrawal.

+### Detailed considerations

 There are many details to think about throughout the design and implementation.